Balancing the accounting equation

 $ hledger bse

-Note, checking the account equation is different from checking a
+Note, checking the accounting equation is different from checking a

 trial balance.